-- You are not a felon or have had your civil rights restored.
+- Not be a convicted felon or have had your civil rights revoked at any time.

-To register in person, visit your local town or county clerk and pick up a Voter Registration form.
-You may also fill out the Wyoming Voter Registration Application & Change Form before you visit the office, so as to save time when you get there.
+To register in person, visit your local town or county clerk and pick up a voter registration form.
+You may also fill out the Wyoming Voter Registration Application & Change Form before you visit the office, to save you time when you get there.
 Note, however, that the form must be signed in front of your county clerk.

 - Your WY driver's license.